Archive for July, 2009

 There’s about 3 ways to cook this.

-Easiest: In a microwave safe bowl add all the ingredients and cook for 5 minutes.
+Easiest: In a microwave safe bowl add all the ingredients, cover with saran wrap and cook for 5 minutes.

 Easier: Steam bath.
-Cover the bowl with plastic wrap, place in a large pot filled with water and boil on high for about 10 minutes, then reduce to medium low and cook for another 5 minutes.
+Cover the bowl with plastic wrap, place in a large pot filled with water and boil on medium high for about 15 minutes, then reduce to medium low and cook for another 5 minutes.

 Easy: Heat oven to 450.
 Bake for 10 minutes, lower heat to 350 and heat for 20 more minutes.